JulianOzelRose/TRC-SaveEdit/README.md

 # TRC-SaveEdit
 This is a standalone save game editor for Tomb Raider: Chronicles.
 It has been tested and works on both the multi-patched verison of the game, as well as the Steam version.
-To download the program, simply navigate to the ```x64/Release``` folder on this repo, then download TRC-SaveEdit.exe.
+To download the program, simply navigate to the ```x64/Release``` folder on this repo, then download ```TRC-SaveEdit.exe```.
 You can run the .exe from anywhere on your computer.
 It is not necessary to launch the file with administrator privileges.
 To select a save game to modify, click 'Browse', then navigate to your save game folder.
 If you are running the Steam version, your game directory should be under:

 ```Program Files\Steam\steamapps\common\Tomb Raider (V) Chronicles\```